 - left kidney

-Below, we discuss 10 possible causes of upper left abdominal pain under the ribs and explain when a person with this symptom should see a doctor.
+This article lists and explains 10 possible causes of upper left abdominal pain under the ribs and explains when a person with this symptom should contact a healthcare professional.

-- bacterial infection or changes in the gut
+- bacterial infection or bacterial overgrowth in the small intestine

 - food sensitivities or intolerances